Françoise Gravillon

 Françoise Gravillon (1710–1781), was a Dutch theatre manager of French origin.

 She was the daughter of Pierre Gravillon, a Frenchman employed at the Dutch court, and Jeanne Rat; married the French musician Jean Baptiste Anselme in 1728, and became the mother of the ballerina Rose Anselme.
-She was engaged as an opera singer and stage actor in the French theatre in The Hague between 1750 and 1769.
+She was engaged as an opera singer and stage actress in the French theatre in The Hague between 1750 and 1769.
 She was also a shareholder in the same theatre, succeeded her spouse as its manager and director and served as such between 1759 and 1767 with her daughter as co-manager.
 As a singer and actor, she had a mediocre career, but as a theater manager and director, she played a major role in the contemporary French theatre influence in contemporary Dutch culture.
 Many new French plays had their Dutch premiere in her theatre.
 She was a successful theatre manager who managed the theatre with profit, and stayed in her position for over a decade when most of her successors resigned after but a short term.